 1982-1987

 In 1982 I started as a Chemistry freshman at the University of Nijmegen.
-Chemists programmed mostly in FORTRAN, as was common in natural and applied sciences.
+Chemists programmed mostly in Fortran, as was common in natural and applied sciences.
 However, in the new curriculum, we took first programming courses at the relatively new department of Computer Science.
 Our professor was Kees Koster himself, one of the authors of Algol 68.

 For these courses we had to write Algol 68 programs that were compiled by FLACC on an IBM 4341.
 On the mainframe anything (connect time, CPU time, sheets of paper from the printer …) was budgeted using a virtual currency called accounting units.
 Of course we were allotted just enough to finish our exercises hence there was not much room for additional practice.